 Here I’ve assigned the value to the variable $i and displayed the value of the days property, all in one line:

-At this point $i contains the following value:
+$i contains the following value:

 When you surround it by quotation marks you end up with a hot mess: